CCMS-UCSD/GNPSDocumentation/docs/nap.md

 ### 4. Full candidate list view

 As structural prediction is very challenging, the correct candidate may not be the first in the list, therefore, is important to be able to browse the candidate list.
-The __link__ containing the full list of candidate structures found in NAP search is provided.
+The __Link__ containing the full list of candidate structures found in NAP search is provided.
 The first column of the candidate's table contains a link out for the respective database where the structure was originated.
 The table also contains the ranking for MetFrag, Fusion and Conseunsus, the link for numeber of fragments predict for each candidate structure, with a link to fragment plot representation and a column with color coded structual similarity grouping, that can be easily associated with candidate's [ClassyFire](http://classyfire.wishartlab.com/) class, when available:

 ![napviewer_graph](img/nap/napviewer_candidate_list_group.png)